ragul1995/NLP_with_Python/Deep_learning_NLP-BBC_News/readme.md

 ## Deep Learning NLP

-  Here,in this folder i've only used Deep learning methodologies to solve NLP Problems which i leveraged BBC News dataset.
+  Here,in this folder i've only used Deep learning methodologies to solve NLP Problems where i've leveraged BBC News dataset.